 Nonpayment Penalties In any semester, students who fail to make satisfactory financial arrangements and enter courses without paying their semester bill will be required to leave the university and forfeit all deposits and any academic credit for that semester.

 Collections costs may be based on a percentage at a maximum of 33 percent of the debt.
-All costs and expenses, including reasonable attorney’s fees Colgate University incurs in such collection efforts, are added to the debt, and Colgate must be reimbursed for these costs by the debtor.
+All costs and expenses, including attorney’s fees Colgate University incurs in such collection efforts, are added to the debt, and Colgate must be reimbursed for these costs by the debtor.

 Withdrawal and Refund Policy

 Students must notify and receive permission from an administrative dean to withdraw officially or to take a leave of absence from Colgate.
 The official date of withdrawal is determined by the student’s administrative dean.
 A student who officially withdraws or is granted a leave of absence from Colgate before 60 percent of the enrollment period has expired will receive adjusted charges for tuition, fees, room, and meals based on the percentage of time enrolled.
 Federal aid is refunded according to the Federal Title IV refund formula.
 State grants are refunded based on individual state regulations.
 After 60 percent of the enrollment period has passed, no adjustments will be made.
 This policy applies only to tuition, fees, room, and meal charges set by Colgate University.
 External scholarships will be adjusted based on the host program’s regulations.
 A sample of this refund policy is available by contacting the Office of Financial Aid, 315-228-7431 or email@example.com.